davidecavestro/123table/guide/drivers.md

 - `SIDELOAD_DRIVERS` env var: it's `true` for the _slim_ one, to enable the discovery and load of JDBC drivers, while it is `false` for the image with packaged drivers
-- the classpath include the jar files available within the `/drivers` folder at image build time for the image with packaged drivers
+- the classpath includes the jar files available within the `/drivers` folder at image build time for the image with packaged drivers, while the _slim_ image doesn't have any prepackaged driver

 You can find more details about CRaC packaging at [Image Flavours](/123table/guide/flavours.html).